nathanrosspowell/frenchquiz/README.md

 Python 2.7 is included in the standard Ubuntu 12.04 install.
 To get the needed software on windows, please use download the [Python 2.7 MSI][winpy].

-It is advised to but the Python install on your `Path` so you can simplify inovking of python scripts.
+It is advised to put the Python install on your `Path` so you can simplify inovking of python scripts.

 Running
 -------